zgs3/sprint3_BIT/README.md

 # Sprint 3 - BIT

-* Project which I've done as a Sprint 3 task while studying at BIT.
+* Project which I've done for a Sprint 3 task while studying at BIT.
-* Project was made using only [Bootstrap framework v5.1.3.](https://getbootstrap.com/)
+* Project was made using [Bootstrap framework v5.1.3.](https://getbootstrap.com/)
-* All commits were made using GitBash.
+* Development progress was tracked all the time by commits using GitBash.

 ## Description